u-blox/baud-rate-test/README.md

 Note: you may experience a compilation error at line 194 of `UARTSerial.cpp`, if so just edit `rx_buf` to be `_rxbuf`.

 # Hardware Setup
-This test requires an mbed board with a spare serial port on which the `Tx` output is looped back to the `Rx` input and the `RTS` output is looped back to the `CTS` input.
+This test requires an mbed board with a spare serial port on which the `Tx` output has been looped back to the `Rx` input and the `RTS` output has been looped back to the `CTS` input.
 The pins used are assumed to be these pins on the board's Arduino header:

 * `Rx`:  `D0`
 * `Tx`:  `D1`